Value of Forecasts

 Study the social value of environmental and climate forecasts, and how do forecasts as public goods impact people's daily decisions and welfare.

+Before entering HKUST-Guangzhou, I was a postdoctoral fellow at the Salata Institute for Climate and Sustainability for Harvard University.
 I received my Ph.D. from the University of Chicago Harris School of Public Policy in 2023.
 Before that, I was a research assistant for Climate Impact Lab at Energy Policy Institute at the University of Chicago.
 I have my MBA degree from the University of Chicago Booth School of Business, and Bachelor of Science in Mathematics and Economics from Massachusetts Institute of Technology.

 Study the social value of environmental and climate forecasts, and how do forecasts as public goods impact people's daily decisions and welfare.